protontypes/open-sustainable-technology/README.md

 - [ENMTML](https://github.com/andrefaa/ENMTML) - An R package for an integrated construction of Ecological Niche Models.
 - [bdc](https://github.com/brunobrr/bdc) - A toolkit for standardizing, integrating, and cleaning biodiversity data.
 - [rWCVP](https://github.com/matildabrown/rWCVP) - A package for accessing and using plant name and distribution data from the World Checklist of Vascular Plants.
+- [KSO](https://github.com/ocean-data-factory-sweden/kso) - The Koster Seafloor Observatory is an open-source, citizen science and machine learning approach to analyse subsea movies.

 ### Cryosphere